arielf/scripts/README.md

     1.0 means highest-randomness.

 ### time-by-line
 Time a sequence of commands (each output line is timed separately).

 e.g. you have a test-suite, normally invoked as 'make test' with many sub-tests and we want to get the sub-tests sorted by the time they took to run.

-    We run:
+Example:
 ```
     time-by-line make test
 ```

-    and get output like (trimmed for previty):
+The output (trimmed for brevity):
 ```
     [normal output comes first.
 And after everything completes:]